 When it comes to school, there are many priorities to put in place.
 From sleep to our everyday routine, it can sometimes be a hassle to have everything in order.
 For that reason, it is beneficial for students to schedule their day.

 There is most likely a big difference between your summer break and school schedule.
 Without the right preparation, it will be a challenge for students to adjust to the busy agenda that’s to come.
-So, st a time every day for going to bed and try to keep it consistent.
+So, set a time every day for going to bed and try to keep it consistent.
 Good rest goes hand in hand with great academic performance.
 Nowadays, students are not sleeping enough.
 In fact, over 50% of teens are suffering from sleep deprivation.
 On average, young people should be getting between 8-10 hours of sleep per night.
 Going to bed at a decent hour will give students the proper energy they need to focus in school.

-Similarly, homework is yet another area some students struggle to prioritize.
+Similarly, readiness work is yet another area some students struggle to prioritize.
 It’s easier to choose hobbies over school work, but getting it done sooner will leave more time for leisure.
 According to the American Psychological Association, about 80 to 95 percent of students procrastinate on their school work!
 Help your child determine the best hour to get their work done.
 They won’t regret it later on.

 Breakfast is the most important meal of the day!
 It fuels our body with energy and provides essential carbohydrates that the brain needs to function.
 Part of that function is improving concentration, memory, and overall mood.
 It lowers stress levels and also links to improved academic performance.
 Same goes for lunch time.
 We recommend all students eat during lunch break to maintain proper nutrients.
 When it comes to school, students’ brains need energy to help them do their best.